Regularity of anisotropic refinable functions: Continuous solutions and H older regularity

 \section{Continuous solutions and H\"older regularity}

 In this section, in Theorem \ref{th.holder}, we characterize the continuity of a solution $\varphi$ of the refinement equation \eqref{eq.ref} in terms of the spectral properties of $\cA$ and determine the exact H\"older exponent of $\varphi$.
-Although the definition of $U$ in \eqref{eq.U} depends on $\varphi$, the result of Proposition \ref{p.U0} and Definition \ref{d.U} remove this dependency.
+Although the definition of $U$ in \eqref{eq.U} depends on $\varphi$, Propositions \ref{p.U0} and \ref{p.d.U} remove this dependency.
 Moreover, the space $U$ can be determined explicitly using Algorithm~1 in subsection \ref{ss.hold.u} without the knowledge of $\varphi$.
 If this algorithm fails, then there exists no continuous solution of the corresponding refinement equation.
 The special cases of Theorem \ref{th.holder} are considered in subsection \ref{ss.hold.spec}, for its summary see Remark \ref{r.410}.
 The crucial result for the proof of Theorem \ref{th.holder} is Theorem \ref{th.holder-direct}.
 The main steps of the proof of Theorem \ref{th.holder-direct} are summarized in subsection \ref{ss.hold.ideas} and the proofs of Theorems \ref{th.holder} and \ref{th.holder-direct} are given in subsection \ref{ss.hold.proofs}.
 We illustrate our results with examples in subsection \ref{ss.examples.C}.

-For the readers convenience, we start by listing shortly the crucial results of this section.
-The proof of Proposition \ref{p.U0} is given in subsection \ref{ss.hold.u}.
+For the readers convenience, we first list some of the above mentioned crucial results.